 - 1. Executed Declaration of Land Use Restrictive Covenants, which has been recorded with the Register of Deeds in the county in which the project is located.
-(This document will be prepared and mailed to the applicant after the applicant/owner has received a reservation of tax credits and taken ownership of the property). - 2.
-Certificate of Occupancy issued by the appropriate government authority or temporary Certificate of Occupancy, if approved.
-If there is no issuing entity, a certification must be issued by a third party architect, engineer, or other qualified party approved by SDHDA. - 3.
-Certified line item expenditures of the total project costs by the owner.
+(This document will be prepared and mailed to the applicant after the applicant/owner has received a reservation of tax credits and taken ownership of the property). - Certificate of Occupancy issued by the appropriate government authority or temporary Certificate of Occupancy, if approved.
+If there is no issuing entity, a certification must be issued by a third party architect, engineer, or other qualified party approved by SDHDA.

+- 3. Certified line item expenditures of the total project costs by the owner.
 Final cost certification must be submitted on approved SDHDA forms. - 4.
+Owner's certification evidencing final amount of permanent financing and full amount of proceeds received from the syndication of tax credits. - 5.
 Audited line item expenditures of the total project costs by an independent CPA with a statement of non-affiliation with the developer and applicant.
-Final cost certification must be submitted on approved SDHDA forms.
+Final cost certification must be submitted on approved SDHDA forms. - 6.

-- 5. For rehabilitation projects, a final listing of rehabilitation completed by each unit and building. - 6.
-Owner's certification evidencing final amount of permanent financing and full amount of proceeds received from the syndication of tax credits. - 7.
-Executed Owner's and Architect's Certification certifying that the development incorporates the design characteristics originally detailed in the application and that the project meets the Fair Housing and 504 Accessibility requirements. - 8.
-Documentation evidencing satisfactory completion of a housing tax credit compliance training by the property manager within the past three years. - 9.
-Documentation evidencing the owner and/or the property manager attendance at the Crime Free Multi-Housing Program administered through the South Dakota Law Enforcement Officers Standards and Training Commission. - 10.
-Documentation evidencing satisfactory completion of fair housing training by the property manager within the past three years. - 11.
-Inspection of the development by SDHDA's Construction Management Officer (CMO) must be made prior to issuance of the 8609.
-Applicant must notify SDHDA's CMO at least 30 days prior to the contractor's scheduled final inspection of the development. - 12.
 The owner must obtain and provide to SDHDA, in accordance with the requirements of the Declaration of Land Use Restrictive Covenants agreement, the consent of any present or prior recorded lien holder on the development.
 The lien holder must acknowledge and consent to the restrictions filed on the development as covenants that run with the land.
-Such consent is a condition precedent to the issuance of Form 8609 and must be evidenced by copy of a title insurance policy. - 13.
+Such consent is a condition precedent to the issuance of Form 8609 and must be evidenced by copy of a title insurance policy. - 7.
 Tenant listing for units occupied to date.
-The listing must include the tenant's name, unit occupied, rent charged, initial occupancy dates, and income levels. - 14.
-Copy of most recent and approved Housing Assistance Payment contract or USDA Rural Development budget outlining the rents and utility allowances. - 15.
-Copy of all final permanent finance documents to include but not limited to: bank loans, grants, federal or state finance programs, internal loans, deferred developer fee terms, other tax credits, and any other funding. - 16.
-Any other information required but not submitted at time of Reservation, Carryover, or as requested by SDHDA. - 17.
-Required Allocation Fee.
-The allocation fee will be calculated by SDHDA after reviewing the final cost certification and making the determination of the actual amount of housing tax credits that will be allocated to the project.
-Refer to Section IX.C.
-This fee is non-refundable.
+The listing must include the tenant's name, unit occupied, rent charged, initial occupancy dates, and income levels. - 8.
+Copy of most recent and approved Housing Assistance Payment contract or USDA Rural Development budget outlining the rents and utility allowances. - 9.
+Copy of all final permanent finance documents to include but not limited to: bank loans, grants, federal or state finance programs, internal loans, deferred developer fee terms, other tax credits, and any other funding. - 10.
+For rehabilitation projects, a final listing of rehabilitation completed by each unit and building. - 11.
+Inspection of the development by SDHDA's Construction Management Officer (CMO) must be made prior to issuance of the 8609.
+Applicant must notify SDHDA's CMO at least 30 days prior to the contractor's scheduled final inspection of the development.